-"As a woman raised with respect for life, a mother who wants to keep kids safe, and an American for liberty and less government intrusion, I will not ignore the injustice of prohibition.
+"As a woman raised with respect for life, a mother who wants to keep kids safe, and an American for liberty and less government intrusion, I believe we need a new approach to drug education.

 We lose too many kids to alcohol and drug experimentation, and I know we can save lives by talking about non-toxic alternatives to alcohol and pills.
 I am a mother, and a grandmother.
 I want a better future for our kids.
 I never want a mom to get the call that their child overdosed because they did not understand what they were taking.

-After speaking with thousands of people across our state for the last decade, I am confident that I speak for the majority when I say Arizonans are literally sick of this drug war.
+After speaking with thousands of people across our state for the last decade, I am confident we can break the cycle of addiction with honest education.
 People are improving, extending, and sometimes even saving their lives with natural alternatives to prescription drugs and alcohol.
 In this age of so many substances, we are both obligated and delighted to help our neighbors on a path to higher health."

-Kathy Inman was born and raised in New Jersey, and moved to the valley in 1992.
+Kathy Inman was born and raised in New Jersey, and moved to Phoenix in 1992.
 She is a mom who owns her own business and lives with her husband Dave in Gilbert, Arizona.